Code-Institute-Submissions/inscribe/README.md

 The 'Community' page was implemented as an option for registered users to share techniques that have proven helpful when dealing with negative or positives emotions and events.
-As this particular page allows users to post publically, a disclaimer header on both the 'suggestion listing' page <em>and</em> 'add suggestion' page is made clear so that users understand anything they share, won't be private.
+As this particular page allows users to post publically, a disclaimer header on both the 'Community' page <em>and</em> 'Add Suggestion' page is made clear so that users understand anything they share, won't be private.

 #### Entries